salvir1/covid-19-geographic-analysis/README.md

 > - Avoided classification in one of the other outbreak categories
 > - About 160M people are in this group

-Case and death data was smoothed using a 14 day simple moving average.
-A larger smoothing window was chosen since the daily reports are quite noisy.
+Case and death data was smoothed using a 7 day simple moving average since the daily reports are quite noisy.
 ### Findings and comments

 <img align="center" src="img/COVID-cases-by-outbreak-groupings.png" width='1000' height='auto' ></img>

 This chart reveals a number of interesting patterns.

-> - The outbreak groupings are distinct.
-> - While the spring outbreak was occurring, infection rate was surprisingly uniform among the other groups.
+> - While the *spring outbreak* was occurring, infection rate was surprisingly uniform among the other groups.
-> - The summer outbreak ramped up quickly.
-The fall outbreak group and no outbreak group maintained comparable infection rates even as the the rates crept up (perhaps due to states easing restrictions en masse).
-The reported infection rate for the summer outbreak group suprassed that of the spring outbreak.
+> - The *summer outbreak* ramped up quickly.
+The *fall outbreak* group and *no outbreak* group maintained comparable infection rates even as the the rates crept up (perhaps due to states easing restrictions en masse).
+The reported infection rate for the *summer outbreak* group suprassed that of the *spring outbreak*.
 This could be explained in part by increased testing.
-> - The fall outbreak ramped up quickly as well.
+> - The *fall outbreak* ramped up quickly as well.
 It appears to be headed towards a higher peak than either of the two previous outbreaks.
 Fortunately, this outbreak is affecting a much smaller portion of the US population than the previous two at this time.
+> - The rapid ramp-ups of the summer and fall outbreaks suggest an early warning system may be necessary to *see* an emerging outbreak before its too late.
+By the time the trends start to change in the case rate data it may be too late to avoid an outbreak.

 <img align="center" src="img/COVID-deaths-by-outbreak-groupings.png" width='1000' height='auto' ></img>

 Deaths are the most important measure of severity of the outbreak.

+> - The impact of the outbreaks are clearly visible in the charts.
+The difference between baseline and an outbreak over time is the direct cost of an outbreak in terms of lives lost.
+The spring and summer outbreaks led to tens of thousands of extra deaths each.
-> - Deaths per 100,000 was much smaller for the second outbreak than the first.
+> - *Deaths per 100,000* was much smaller for the second outbreak than the first.
 > - It's too early to say what the death rate will look like for the third outbreak.
 Recent news reports--which are not yet reflected in the data--suggest the death rate may end up being worse.
 Over the past several days, the Dakotas reported death rates exceeding 0.5 people per 100,000.

 <img align="center" src="img/COVID-case-fatality-by-outbreak-groupings.png" width='1000' height='auto' ></img>